Secure Trajectory Planning Against Undetectable Spoofing Attacks: Problem setup and preliminary notions

 and it is detectable otherwise. \QEDB \end{defn} Loosely speaking, an attack is undetectable if the measurements generated by the attacker are compatible with their nominal counterparts and with the robot dynamics at all times.
 On the other hand, if the conditions in Definition \ref{def: undetectable through y1 and y2} are not satisfied, then the attack is readily detected by simple comparison between the nominal and actual measurements.

+\begin{rem}{\bf \textit{(Attack detectability in the presence of noise)}} In this work we characterize undetectable attacks and secure trajectories for deterministic systems.
+When the dynamics or the sensors are driven by noise, different and more relaxed notions of attack detectability should be adopted, as done for instance in \cite{CZB-FP-VG:16} for the case of linear dynamics.
+Loosely speaking, undetectable attacks are easier to cast in stochastic systems, because an attacker has the additional possibility of hiding its action within the noise limits.
+Thus, the conditions derived in this paper for deterministic systems serve as fundamental limitations also for stochastic systems. \QEDB \end{rem}

-Finally, the objectives of an attacker and the secure trajectory planning problem can be jointly encoded into an optimization problem of the general form:
+Finally, we combine the objectives of the attacker and of the trajectory planner into an optimization problem of the general form:

 where $T \in \real_{>0}$ represents the planning horizon, $\map{L}{\real^4 \times \real^4 \times \realpos}{\realpos}$ is an integral cost, and $\map{V}{\real^4 \times \real^4}{\realpos}$ is a terminal cost that is chosen to penalize deviations between the nominal and attacked trajectories at the final time.
-In \eqref{opt: informal}, the minimization over $\subscr{u}{n}$ and $T$ formalizes the trajectory planner goals (iii) and (iv).
-Conversely, the attacker objectives (i) and (ii) are captured by the outer maximization problem.
 The optimization problem \eqref{opt: informal} captures the general class of problems that can be solved with the framework proposed in this paper, and will be further specified and discussed in the following sections.

+We observe that \eqref{opt: informal} is composed of two sequential phases.
+In the first phase, the trajectory planner designs the nominal control input $\sbs{u}{n}$ and the control horizon $T$ (inner minimization problem) to satisfy the objectives (iii) and (iv).
+In the second phase, the attacker designs the attack inputs $(u,\sps{u}{GNSS})$ given the nominal input $\sbs{u}{n}$ (outer maximization problem) to satisfy objectives (i) and (ii).
+Further, we note that \eqref{opt: informal} can be interpreted as a Stackelberg game \cite{TB-GJO:99}, where undetectable attacks represent the best response among all strategies that can be adopted by the attacker, and secure trajectories represent the strategy that maximizes the payoff of the trajectory planner, anticipating the fact that the attacker will adopt its best response.

+\begin{rem}{\bf \textit{(Control mechanism and attacker information)}} Our formulation \eqref{opt: informal} reflects a control framework where the trajectory of the robot is planned in an open-loop fashion at the beginning of the control horizon by a remote control station, and the resulting control parameters are then transmitted in batch to the robot \cite{MJ-RD:03}.
+Our assumptions are motivated by the vulnerabilities of wireless communication, through which an attacker can intercept the information transmitted to the robot.
+Thus, to successfully cast undetectable attacks, the attacker is required to know the robot dynamics and the nominal trajectory ahead of time.
+These requirements can be relaxed in the case of single integrator dynamics \cite{GB-FP:19}. \QEDB \end{rem}

 \begin{rem}{\bf (\textit{Undetectability with GNSS sensor})} In scenarios where GNSS is the only sensor for detection, an adversary can deliberately alter the control input while remaining undetected.
 To see this, notice that the effect of any attack $u$ can be canceled from the GNSS reading by selecting $\supscr{u}{GNSS}=\subscr{p}{n}-p$.
 Thus, secure trajectories for the considered attack model do not exist if the robot has no redundancy to combine with the GNSS readings. \QEDB \end{rem}